-- To elect five (5) Directors for a one (1) year term and/or until their successors are elected and qualified; - To ratify the appointment by the Audit Committee of our Board of Directors of Deloitte & Touche LLP and Deloitte S.A. (together "Deloitte") to be our independent registered certified public accounting firm for the year ending December 31, 2011; - To receive the Directors' report on the Luxembourg statutory accounts ("Directors Report") for the year ended December 31, 2010; - To approve the Luxembourg statutory accounts for the year ended December 31, 2010 ("Annual Statutory Accounts") and to allocate the results of the year ended December 31, 2010; - To discharge each of the current and past Directors of Altisource Portfolio Solutions S.A. for the performance of their mandate during the year ended December 31, 2010; - To approve, on an advisory (non-binding) basis, the compensation of Altisource's named executive officers as disclosed in the Proxy Statement ("Say-on-Pay"); - To hold an advisory vote as to the frequency that an advisory vote on executive compensation should be presented to the shareholders; - To approve a change in our Directors' compensation; and - To transact such other business as may properly come before the meeting and any adjournment of the meeting.
+- To elect five (5) Directors for a one (1) year term and/or until their successors are elected and qualified; - To ratify the appointment by the Audit Committee of our Board of Directors of Deloitte & Touche LLP to be our independent registered certified public accounting firm for the year ending December 31, 2011 and Deloitte S.A. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same period; - To receive the Directors' report on the Luxembourg statutory accounts ("Directors Report") for the year ended December 31, 2010; - To approve the Luxembourg statutory accounts for the year ended December 31, 2010 ("Annual Statutory Accounts") and to allocate the results of the year ended December 31, 2010; - To discharge each of the current and past Directors of Altisource Portfolio Solutions S.A. for the performance of their mandate during the year ended December 31, 2010; - To approve, on an advisory (non-binding) basis, the compensation of Altisource's named executive officers as disclosed in the Proxy Statement ("Say-on-Pay"); - To hold an advisory vote as to the frequency that an advisory vote on executive compensation should be presented to the shareholders; - To approve a change in our Directors' compensation; and - To transact such other business as may properly come before the meeting and any adjournment of the meeting.